There are various ways to get values into a cube. Entering data manually is time consuming, but the process is easy to

-Make sure that there are no parent elements in the row and column titles or in the head dimensions (range D3:G3) of your report.
+Make sure that there are no parent elements in the row and column titles or in the header dimensions (range D3:G3) of your report.
 For data entry only, base elements must be used.

 The result of entering the value 175 is displayed below:

 Note that the formula is retained (marked in red above), even though you entered a value.
 The entered value is written directly to the database.